Conducting our business responsibly

 Our Management Approach

-We recognise our responsibility to safeguard the integrity of the financial system and have implemented comprehensive financial crime prevention measures across the Group.
-Our comprehensive approach encompasses risk governance, effective processes, and advanced technology to effectively prevent and manage financial crimes, supported by the expertise of our skilled professionals.
-Therefore, we continuously upgrade our Fraud Management System to enable swift responses to incidents and effectively counter attacks in real time.
+We recognise our responsibility to protect the integrity of the financial system and have established extensive measures for preventing financial crime throughout the Group.
+Our comprehensive approach integrates robust risk management, streamlined processes and advanced technology to prevent and tackle financial crimes, supported by the skills of our dedicated team of professionals.
+Moreover, we continuously enhance our Fraud Management System, enabling us to respond swiftly to incidents and effectively counter threats in real time.

-To stay vigilant, we continuously enhance our framework, policies, processes, and controls to combat emerging financial crime threats.
-We conduct mandatory training to strengthen employees’ awareness and expertise across the Group, and collaborate closely with law enforcement, financial institutions, and the broader community to collectively fight financial crimes.
-Furthermore, to mitigate money laundering risks, we regularly update our customers database to ensure consistency, completeness, and appropriate record-keeping.
+To maintain vigilance, we are committed to continually improving our framework, policies, processes and controls for preventing money laundering, terrorist financing, sanctions and proliferation financing.
+These ongoing enhancements are designed to address emerging financial crime threats while ensuring compliance with regulatory requirements and industry best practices.
+Additionally, we provide mandatory training to improve employees’ awareness and skills across the Group, and we collaborate closely with law enforcement, financial institutions, aand the broader community to jointly combat financial crimes.
+To mitigate financial crime risks holistically, we routinely update our customer database for consistency, completeness and proper record-keeping.

 Find out more about: